← Home

 _tracked_hex = None # aircraft vanished from ADS-B

 Manual selection takes precedence over everything.
-Once you pick something, _tracked_hex is set and _select_target returns it immediately, bypassing all the auto-play logic.
-The camera will follow that aircraft even if it’s not the closest, even if something more interesting flies past.
+Once _tracked_hex is set, _select_target returns it immediately and bypasses the auto-play logic.
+The camera follows that aircraft even if it is not the closest and even if something more interesting flies past.

-The only way manual selection clears itself is if the aircraft disappears from the ADS-B feed entirely - it’s landed, gone out of range, or its transponder stopped transmitting.
+The only way manual selection clears itself is if the aircraft disappears from the ADS-B feed entirely.
+It may have landed, gone out of range, or its transponder stopped transmitting.
 At that point _tracked_hex is set to None and auto-play resumes.

 Publishing the Target

-_select_target just returns an ICAO hex code.
+_select_target only returns an ICAO hex code.
 The actual work of sending commands to the camera happens in a separate thread.
-The selection thread (tracking_updater) runs every second and publishes a snapshot of the target’s current state:
+The selection thread (tracking_updater) runs every second and publishes a snapshot of the target’s current state.

 with _lock: